What is the frontal lobe?

 Moderate to high quality evidence suggests reduced grey matter in the prefrontal cortex, left orbito-frontal gyrus, left superior frontal gyrus, and bilateral medial, inferior and middle frontal gyri of people with chronic schizophrenia.
 People with first-episode schizophrenia also show reduced grey matter in inferior, middle and medial frontal and precentral gyri.
 A high risk of schizophrenia was particularly associated with reduced grey matter in inferior frontal gyrus.
 Moderate quality evidence suggests reduced white matter integrity in the frontal lobe of people with schizophrenia.
 There is also an absence of normal leftward asymmetry in the Sylvian fissure and a higher frequency of abnormal (reversed) asymmetry in the frontal lobe.
 High quality evidence suggests significantly greater reductions over time in frontal grey and white matter in people with schizophrenia compared to controls.

-Moderate quality evidence suggests reduced function in the frontal lobe during memory tasks in people with schizophrenia compared to controls.
+Moderate quality evidence finds reduced function in the frontal lobe during memory tasks in people with schizophrenia compared to controls.
 During episodic memory encoding, activity is reduced in the right superior frontal gyrus and the bilateral inferior frontal gyri, and increased in the left precentral gyrus.
 During episodic memory retrieval, functional activity is reduced in the left inferior frontal gyrus and the left middle frontal gyrus, and increased in the left precentral gyrus and right middle frontal gyrus.
 During executive function tasks, people with schizophrenia show reduced activity in the middle and medial frontal gyri, and increased activity in the superior and inferior frontal gyri.
-Moderate to low quality evidence suggests abnormal activity (mostly increased) in dorsolateral prefrontal cortex of first-degree relatives of people with schizophrenia during cognitive control, working memory and emotional face processing tasks.
+Moderate to low quality evidence finds abnormal activity (mostly increased) in dorsolateral prefrontal cortex of first-degree relatives of people with schizophrenia during cognitive control, working memory and emotional face processing tasks.
 Patterns of ventrolateral prefrontal cortex activity were less consistent in relatives, but showed increases during long-term memory and language processing tasks.